tomekbuszewski/slowcore-stack/README.md

 mechanism to check for the type, so instead of having everything as `string`, you'll get `number`, `boolean`, or `string`.

+You can either use `env` object, which provides a Record of environment variables, or `getEnv` function, which is typed by env keys, so you'll get code completion.

 The validator is bound to Vite and runs before starting the server.
 In development mode, it will generate the types, but on production, it will not.